Skip to content

 With every broom and every board, we're in constant search for the shortest route from the land to your home.

-When we can’t source locally, we purchase the raw materials and use some of the proceeds from our sales so we can eventually start there.
-Our organic farming partner, Lazy Eight Stock Farm, grew our first successful broomcorn crop in 2022, just 6 miles from our shop.
+When we can't source locally, we purchase the raw materials and use some of the proceeds from our sales so we can eventually start there.
+Our organic broomcorn is grown right here in Madison County, Kentucky.

 A space for our community